HOME Register

 Besides: Preposition.
 In addition.
 Besides eating healthy, I exercise every day to keep in good shape."

-cut down on: to decrease amount on a certain activity, thing.
+cut down on: To decrease amount on a certain activity, thing.
 "I have cut down on my schedule to play tennis."

-carbohydrates: starch foods
+carbohydrates: Starch foods

 crackers, pretzels: American snacks considered "junk" food.
 Junk food stands for foods that are not good for health.

-processed food: food exposed to chemical modification
+processed food: Food exposed to chemical modification

 Do me a favor: An idiomatic expression.
 It means: I really want you to do it.
 "Please do me a favor: Never call me again!"